Arduino Mega 2560 Integration

 In this guide

-we explain how to connect a GrowSpace developer tag to an Arduino Mega 2560 via serial communication and receive real-time location data using the lec
+we explain how to connect a GrowSpace developer tag to an Arduino Mega 2560 via serial communication and receive real-time location data using the lec and lep commands.

 We also provide example code to show how to build a stable high-speed communication setup using the Mega 2560’s hardware serial ports.